hapax/hapax.github.io/assets/minimal-networks.md

 that hard problems (such as finding Steiner trees) cannot be solved quickly, in the general case, by any physical mechanism.
-So as a matter of physical principle, we should not expect soap bubbles to quickly solve for arbitrary Steiner trees.
+So as a matter of physical principle, we should not expect soap bubbles to quickly find arbitrary minimal networks.

 But this doesn't prevent soap bubbles from giving quick and correct solutions to *some* problems, nor does it forbid them from